Grief Support (evening and daytime)

 Overdose Support Group

-This support group meets the first Monday of every month and is for any
+This support group meets the first and third Monday of every month and

-adult over the age of 18 who has had a loved one die because of an alcohol
+is for any adult over the age of 18 who has had a loved one die because

-or drug overdose.
-We offer this group support to help you address a variety
+of an alcohol or drug overdose.
+We offer this group support to help you

-of issues through sharing of stories to increase social support, learning
+address a variety of issues through sharing of stories to increase social

-coping skills to guide you through your grief journey, and finding ways
+support, learning coping skills to guide you through your grief journey,

 Coping With the Holidays Workshop